bktsim/bktsim/README.md

 In my free time, I like playing the guitar, looking at keyboards I can't afford, learning Japanese (i.e., watching VTubers) and playing video games - especially FPS and Rhythm games (maimai).
 I also like to apply the knowledge I've learned in classes to my interests, so I occasionally do game development and work on mini-projects and convenient tooling.

 I'm on the lookout for cool projects that are related to my interests and full-time roles in Canada, USA, Australia, Japan and Hong Kong.
-I can speak English, Cantonese, Mandarin and Japanese, so any role that would make use of more than one language would be a cool plus!
+I can speak English, Cantonese, Mandarin and Japanese, so any role that would use more than one language would be a cool plus!

 Thanks for reading my long blurb!
 For academic/career opportunities or projects (or if you want to talk rhythm games/VTubers), please reach out through my [**email**](mailto:contact@brendontsim.com) - I'd love to chat!